15 Non-Touristy Things to Do in Rio de Janeiro, Brazil

 We walked over to Posto 9 to find the famous beachside sandwich stand featured on Anthony Bourdain: No Reservations.
 It’s called Barraca do Uruguai, a small, no-frills spot right on the sand.

-We ordered a chicken sandwich with chimichurri to share and immediately wished we had ordered our own.
+We ordered a chicken sandwich with chimichurri to share and immediately wished we had ordered two.

 ⚠️ What to avoid: We saw what looked like ice-cold fruit juice being sold by people walking up and down the beach with trays.
 Curious, we bought one only to take a sip and realize it was actually an alcoholic drink with a strong, artificial sweet flavour.
 A local nearby saw us try it and quickly gestured not to drink it.
 We're not exactly sure why, but we tossed it to be safe.